Optical Context Compression Is Just (Bad) Autoencoding: Is vision compression special for language modeling?

 \subsection{Results}

-\Cref{fig:perplexity-results} shows the main result: in the compression-only setting ($k=0$), vision fails to beat truncation at any compression ratio, performing even worse than parameter-free mean pooling.
+\Cref{fig:perplexity-results} shows the main result: in the compression-only setting ($k=0$), vision performs comparably to truncation---a baseline that simply discards context beyond the most recent tokens---at every compression ratio, and generally underperforms even near-zero-parameter mean pooling at comparable token budgets.
 This holds whether the vision encoder is trained end-to-end or frozen to preserve its pretrained representations.
-Hierarchical succeeds, indicating that the task is solvable; vision simply fails to solve it.
+That vision cannot meaningfully outperform a method that throws away context entirely suggests it preserves little usable information beyond what recent tokens provide.
+Hierarchical succeeds, indicating that the task is solvable; vision does not.

 One might object that compression-only is unrealistic---in practice, recent context would remain as text. \Cref{fig:hybrid-results} tests this ($k=100$): even with recent tokens preserved as text, vision and mean pooling still underperform truncation.

-These findings refute \naref{A2}{claim:a2}: vision's strong reconstruction performance does not translate to language modeling utility.
-Despite matching other methods on reconstruction (\Cref{sec:phase1-results}), vision offers no advantage for next-token prediction.
-Vision and mean pooling do preserve some information---combining them with text outperforms text alone (\Cref{tab:hybrid-value})---but not enough to outperform simply keeping more text (\Cref{fig:hybrid-results}).
+These findings undermine \naref{A2}{claim:a2}: despite strong reconstruction performance (\Cref{sec:phase1-results}), vision offers no advantage for next-token prediction.
+Vision and mean pooling do preserve some information---combining them with text outperforms text alone (\Cref{tab:hybrid-value})---but not enough to outperform simply keeping more text (\Cref{fig:hybrid-results}; see \Cref{tab:pure-vs-hybrid} for per-method breakdowns).